TomK111/EmployeeTracker/README.md

 Creating an Account : To create an account, the user must use the `api/Account/Register` endpoint.
 <br/>
 <br/>
-Create your Token : To create your token after successfully registering for an account, you must use the `api/token` endpoint.
+Create your Token : To create your token after successfully registering for an account, you must use the <span style="color : blue">`api/token`</span> endpoint.
 <br>
 <br/>
 `grant-type: password`<br/><br/>